Ernst Busch (field marshal): Invasion of the Soviet Union

 When Operation Barbarossa, the invasion of the Soviet Union, commenced in late June 1941, the 16th Army controlled seven infantry divisions.
 Assigned to Army Group North, and operating on its southern flank during the advance into the Baltic States and Russia, it captured Staraya Russa in August.
 By December, the 16th Army had been considerably expanded, and Busch now had nine infantry divisions along with two motorised divisions, with one more in reserve, under his command.
 When the Red Army began its winter offensive in January 1942, several parts of his army became encircled and Staraya Russa was nearly lost.
 Busch had to resort to his reserve to ensure his forces could hold onto the city.
 The commander of Army Group North, Generaloberst Georg von Küchler, became dissatisfied with Busch's performance and wanted to relieve him of command.
 Permission to do so was denied.
 The Red Army offensive shifted focus towards Army Group Centre which relieved the pressure on the 16th Army.
 Busch was able to relieve his encircled troops although it took several months and required his army to be reinforced.

 For the remainder of 1942 and into 1943 the 16th Army's sector was relatively quiet, with the Red Army directing its offensive operations against the 18th Army, which was besieging Leningrad.
-On 1 February 1943, Busch was promoted to Field Marshal but this owed more to Hitler's patronage than to his leadership of the 16th Army.
+On 1 February 1943, Busch was promoted to Generalfeldmarschall but this owed more to Hitler's patronage than to his leadership of the 16th Army.
 Six months later, he received the Oak Leaves to the Knight's Cross he had been awarded during the campaign in France.

-On 28 October 1943, Field Marshal Gunther von Kluge, the commander of Army Group Centre, was injured in a vehicle accident and Busch was named as his replacement.
+On 28 October 1943, Generalfeldmarshall Gunther von Kluge, the commander of Army Group Centre, was injured in a vehicle accident and Busch was named as his replacement.
 Army Group Centre controlled 76 divisions across four field armies.
 Fifty-four of these divisions were infantry, which included six from Hungary, and there were also five Panzer divisions.
 However, few divisions were at full strength and over the coming months Busch amalgamated several of them.
 Others were low quality, particularly the Hungarian divisions and also the eight Luftwaffe Field Divisions that were also part of two of his armies.
 By June 1944, his command numbered 38 infantry divisions.